 The LRISv2 subgroup and DSWG recognized that implementing LMP-G would impact customers and retail providers, and developed the following principles relating to customers and retail providers:

-The customer has the right to select or change a DR provider.
+The customer has the right to select or change a DR provider, which could be a third party or a retail provider, or cancel participation with a DR pfrovider.

 A retail provider would be notified if its customer agrees to have his load response managed by a DR provider.

-Rules should be developed that preclude DR-blocker strategies by retail providers.
+Rules should be developed that preclude DR-blocker strategies by retail providers and slamming strategies by DR providers.

 Rules should ensure an adequate transition period for retail providers to manage their existing customer relationships.

-Customer engagement rules will be needed, so that retail providers and DR providers compete on equitable terms.
+Customer engagement and protection rules will be needed, so that retail providers and DR providers compete on equitable terms, and customers have appropriate protections and recourse in place.

+Rules should specify how a customer’s electric service rate may change when they sign up with a DR provide and the customer is already on a DR rate with the retail provider.

-Because these issues affect residential and small commercial customers, they are likely to be of interest to the Pubic Utility Commission.
+Because these issues affect residential and small commercial customers and their retail contracts, they are likely to be of interest to the Public Utility Commission.
+Some are beyond the purview of the ERCOT stakeholder process.
 The Commission may want to adopt rules in these areas or at least ascertain that the rules adopted through the stakeholder process adequately address them.
 The transition period is one that is particularly likely to need to be addressed by the Commission.
 For this period, rules should define a retail provider’s rights with respect to a customer’s legacy rate plan when customer selects a DR provider, if the current rate plan includes an incentive tied to DR capability.
 In general, the Commission’s rules require retail providers to honor their contracts with customers.
 It will probably require a Commission rule to allow a retail provider to move a customer to a different rate plan if the customer is on a DR-related rate plan and then selects a DR provider to represent its load in the ERCOT energy market.
+Beyond the question of PUC areas of interest, the Commission may be concerned that it does not have sufficient authority in this area, for example, authority to adjudicate disputes involving customers, retail providers, and DR providers.

 Implementation Mechanisms